Lifts & Terrain

 Shiga Kogen Ski and Snowboard Terrain

-The terrain at Shiga Kogen feels somewhat European.
+The ski and snowboard terrain at Shiga Kogen feels a little European.
 Sure Shiga has lots of trees and the runs aren’t as long as in Europe (Shiga Kogen has a vertical drop of 980 metres but the vertical is interrupted), yet to ski or board down long groomers and travel from village to village for your next snack or beverage feels distinctively European.
 Even many of the buildings look European.

-With so many groomed runs, Shiga Kogen is absolutely perfect for intermediates and low end advanced riders.
-Whilst there are some steep runs, there’s nothing that will get experts quivering in their boots, and like most other Japanese ski resorts there’s also plenty on offer for beginners.
+With so many groomed runs, Shiga Kogen is absolutely perfect for intermediates and low-end advanced riders.
+Whilst there are some steep runs, there’s nothing on-piste that will get experts quivering in their boots, and like most other Japanese ski resorts there’s also plenty on offer for beginners.

 Shiga Kogen Off-Piste Skiing and Boarding

-Regardless of whether you’re allowed to ski off-piste or not, the Shiga Kogen off-piste terrain is rather limited.
-Either the terrain is too mellow or the trees are too tight.
-In addition to this, Shiga Kogen needs a base of a couple of metres before off-piste riding becomes feasible due to the amount of bamboo and shrubbery.
+Regardless of whether you’re allowed to ski off-piste or not, some of the Shiga Kogen off-piste terrain is limited.
+In places, either the terrain is too mellow or the trees are too tight, or a significant base is required due to the amount of bamboo (sassa grass) and shrubbery.
 Of course you can go bamboo skiing if you wish – it provides for lots of giggles!

 Interconnected Ski Areas